isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Tomato.md

 <p>Depending on the cultivar, tomatoes can grow as a vine (indeterminate) or as a small shrub (determinate).
 Vining varieties will need stakes or a trellis to support their growth.</p>
 <p>As with all members of the Nightshade family, this plant is buzz pollinated and produces the most fruit when bees are around to pollinate it.
 Growing more bee-attracting plants within the garden will encourage pollination.
 It can be hand-pollinated, but the success rate is generally lower. </p>
+	<p> Tomato plants need to be watered consistently, and have good soil drainage.
+Plants in waterlogged soil or pots with poor drainage tend to get root rot easily, resulting in the plant dying quickly.
+Plants that lack water or are watered inconsistently tend to wilt, particularly at the hottest part of the day, and may get blossom end rot.
+Blossom end rot looks like dark, sunken patches at the end of fruits, and is a symptom of a lack of calcium.
+Most soils in Singapore have plenty of calcium, but inconsistant</p>
 <p>These plants can get blossom end rot, which shows up as dark, sunken blotches at the end of fruits.
 It is a symptom of a lack of calcium reaching the fruit, which is usually caused by a lack of water or inconsistent watering.
 Keep your soil moist but not waterlogged and take care to water more often during the dry season. </p>
 <br>
 </section>